 One of fashion’s favourite footwear designers, Charlotte Olympia Dellal has built an internationally recognised accessories brand through her creativity and wit.
 Winner of accessories designer of the year award at the British Fashion Awards in 2011 and 2015, Dellal is known for her "Dolly" platforms and kitsch influences, effortlessly combining British humour and Hollywood bombshell aesthetics.

-Dellal launched Charlotte Olympia in 2006, showing her first full footwear collection in February 2008.
-She opened the brand's first store in 2010, on London’s Maddox Street, which was joined by a New York store in 2012, and most recently in LA, the largest store to date, in June 2013.
-Dellal has collaborated with Victoria Beckham on her Victoria line, created shoes for Agent Provocateur, and created a limited edition Charlotte’s Web inspired collection with Olympia Le Tan.
+Dellal launched Charlotte Olympia in 2008, opening brand's first store in 2010 on London’s Maddox Street, later joined by stores in New York and LA.
+Dellal has collaborated with Victoria Beckham on her Victoria line, created shoes for Agent Provocateur, and created a limited edition "Charlotte’s Web" inspired collection with Olympia Le Tan.

 Although she enrolled with the intention of designing corsets, Dellal would design her first pair of shoes at LCF.
-She worked briefly with Hilary Alexander, who was then the fashion editor of The Daily Telegraph, in 2000, before her admittance into Cordwainers School to study shoe design.
+She worked briefly with Hilary Alexander, who was then the fashion editor of The Daily Telegraph, in 2000, before enrolling in Cordwainers School to study shoe design.
 Dellal trained at Giambattista Valli before launching her own line.

 Dellal lives in North Kensington, London, and has four sons.